1845.05.08 - Elizabeth Huntington to Frederic Dan Huntington, May 8th, 1845

 You don't have permission to transcribe this page.

 My Dear Frederic, Within half an hour I have received a letter from William, which as it is short I will copy for you.
 Hillsborough April 24th 1845-

 My dear mother,

 We shall take a boat at St. Louis for Pittsburgh.
 Thence we shall proceed by canal and roads with as little delay as possible to N.Y.
-City; via Phil.a where we shall halt and recruit a day or two with brother [Ansil] Edwards.
+City, via Phil.a where we shall halt and recruit a day or two, with brother Ansil Edwards.
 If in reason to attend the Boston anniversaries, we shall all go on and spend a few days with brother Frederic.
 If not, by the best and most direct course to Hadley or Northampton; where if we are prepared, we shall probably in either worst, arrive, about the first of June.

 But surely you will not deprive us of the pleasure of seeing yourself.
-I think you might spend a few at least with us, but you best know what will be agreeable and expedient, and believing you are not wanting in affection for us, I cheerfully have you to decide, upon this condition, that you will let us have your thoughts often on paper.
-It is not small gratification to read them in print, but I like much now and then a written communication.
-It does my heart good to find that your people are earnest about religion, that they are willing to turn their backs upon the world, and seek a [better country] even an heavenly the lord increase the number of them an hundred fold, and fill their hearts with joy and peace in believing.
+I think you might spend a few days at least with us, but you best know what will be agreeable and expedient, and believing you are not wanting in affection for us, I cheerfully have you to decide, upon this condition, that you will let us have your thoughts often on paper.
+It is no small gratification to read them in print, but I like much now and then a written communication.
+It does my heart good to find that your people are in earnest about religion, that they are willing to turn their backs upon the world, and seek a better country even an heavenly the lord increase the number of them an hundred fold, and fill their hearts with joy and peace in believing.

 It is growing late and you will be glad to find an end of this strange medley.
 Your father sends love, to all three, give mine to Hannah, and try to make George understand he has a grandmother, way-way, as Walter Says

 Let us not forget to be thank God for inclining your people to show you so much kindness.
 May he reward them in the rich blessings of his grace.